Magnetic monopole: "Monopoles" in condensed-matter systems

 One example of the work on magnetic monopole quasiparticles is a paper published in the journal Science in September 2009, in which researchers described the observation of quasiparticles resembling magnetic monopoles.
 A single crystal of the spin ice material dysprosium titanate was cooled to a temperature between 0.6 kelvin and 2.0 kelvin.
 Using observations of neutron scattering, the magnetic moments were shown to align into interwoven tubelike bundles resembling Dirac strings.
 At the defect formed by the end of each tube, the magnetic field looks like that of a monopole.
 Using an applied magnetic field to break the symmetry of the system, the researchers were able to control the density and orientation of these strings.
 A contribution to the heat capacity of the system from an effective gas of these quasiparticles was also described.

 This research went on to win the 2012 Europhysics Prize for condensed matter physics.

 In another example, a paper in the February 11, 2011 issue of Nature Physics describes creation and measurement of long-lived magnetic monopole quasiparticle currents in spin ice.
 By applying a magnetic-field pulse to crystal of dysprosium titanate at 0.36 K, the authors created a relaxing magnetic current that lasted for several minutes.
 They measured the current by means of the electromotive force it induced in a solenoid coupled to a sensitive amplifier, and quantitatively described it using a chemical kinetic model of point-like charges obeying the Onsager–Wien mechanism of carrier dissociation and recombination.
 They thus derived the microscopic parameters of monopole motion in spin ice and identified the distinct roles of free and bound magnetic charges.

 In superfluids, there is a field B*, related to superfluid vorticity, which is mathematically analogous to the magnetic B-field.
 Because of the similarity, the field B* is called a "synthetic magnetic field".
 In January 2014, it was reported that monopole quasiparticles for the B* field were created and studied in a spinor Bose–Einstein condensate.
 This constitutes the first example of a quasi-magnetic monopole observed within a system governed by quantum field theory.

+Updates to the theoretical and experimental searches in matter can be found in the reports by G. Giacomelli (2000) and by S. Balestra (2011) in the Bibliography section.